Welcome to Our Website - Trusted Accountants in NZ

 Why Choose Elite Taxation?

-At Elite Taxation, we file tax returns for over 1,000 Uber drivers every year, and this number is growing rapidly.
-While we provide accounting services for all types of small and medium businesses, we also have a dedicated system that acts specifically as an accountant for Uber drivers.
+If you are Uber driver and searching for the trusted accountant for Uber driver in Auckland then Elite Taxation is the perfect choice for you, we file tax returns for over 1,000 Uber drivers every year, and this number is growing rapidly.
+While we provide accounting services for all types of Rideshare Drivers, we also have registered accountants in our team who have years of experience in tax filing.

 Maximum deductions